The Nest

 Can An Agent Refuse To Co-Broke With You?

-It depends on the brokerage and the inclusion in the local MLS.
-Many smaller firms will allow agents to refuse co-broke deals if they don’t want to share, and this can throw a wrench in the deal or make the broker “forget” to return calls until someone else buys it.
+It depends on the brokerage and its inclusion in the local MLS.
+Many smaller firms will allow agents to refuse co-broke deals if they don’t want to share, which can throw a wrench in the deal or make the broker “forget” to return calls until someone else buys it.

 This creates a conflict of interest because the listing agent has a fiduciary responsibility toward his seller.
 Co-broking, therefore, is always a smart move.